The Michigan divorce attorneys at Findling Law

-We are different than other Michigan divorce firms.
-Our Michigan divorce attorneys provide the highest quality representation and will help you understand the law as it applies to your situation, keeping you empowered and in control.
-On this website you will find an explanation of Michigan divorce law and the statutes and case law to back up what we say and we mean more than just the basics!
-Our team of specialized lawyers, support staff and paralegals practice Michigan divorce and family law exclusively.
-We are ready to help and would love to hear from you by phone, email or in person.
-Let it be our privilege to help.
+Let us help you understand the law as it applies to your situation, keeping you empowered and in control.
+We encourage you to ask a question from our specialized Michigan divorce and family law attorneys, support staff and paralegals.
+We practice Michigan divorce and family law exclusively and are ready to help.
+We would love to hear from you by phone, email or in person.
+Let it be our privilege.

-Want specific information about your local Michigan divorce court?
-If you have a case in Oakland County, Macomb County, Wayne County, Livingston County or Washtenaw County we have got you covered.
+If you have a case in Oakland County, Macomb County, Wayne County, Livingston County or Washtenaw County we have got you covered., , ,

 What to talk to others?
 You can visit our Michigan divorce forum and ask questions or share your thoughts anonymously.